wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/java-create-azure-website-using-java-sdk.md

 #### Define the main entry point class

-Because the purpose of the AzureWebDemo application is to create an Azure Websites Web App, name the main class for this application `WebAppCreator`.
-This class provides the main entry point code that calls the Azure Service Management API to create the web app.
+Because the purpose of the AzureWebDemo application is to create an Azure Websites, name the main class for this application `WebAppCreator`.
+This class provides the main entry point code that calls the Azure Service Management API to create the web site.

-Add the following parameter definitions for the web app and webspace.
+Add the following parameter definitions for the web site and webspace.
 You will need to provide your own Azure subscription ID and certificate information.

     public class WebAppCreator {